-In this blog, we explains how using automated data pseudonymisation or masking technologies can save significant time and effort for IT personnel, in addition to helping the entire organisation remain compliant with the GDPR.
+In this blog, we explain how using automated data pseudonymisation or masking technologies can save significant time and effort for IT personnel, in addition to helping the entire organisation remain compliant with the GDPR.
 Northdoor offers a complete range of automated solutions for accelerating, simplifying and removing cost from data masking.

 With the GDPR in force, companies across all industries are governed by more stringent controls around storing, managing and using personal data.
 Whether it’s managing Subject Access Requests or masking personal data for use in other systems, the burden of actually dealing with the GDPR tends to fall most heavily on the IT function.
 IT is now expected not only to keep key systems in perfect working order, but also to act as the gatekeeper for personal data.